It takes dedication to find this page hidden deep within the Tagonist Knights Website.

 Congratulations!

 Are you prepared to go on a mythical journey?
 This hidden secondary page for Mystical Alliance will provide you the opportunity to do so!
-Start off by meeting the incredible cast which this narrative features.
+Start off with a fan favorite scene which this narrative features.
 Learn of wonderous and inspirational quotes from the book.
 Be entertained by fun memes and related artwork.
 Learn of the history of the novel, and the origins behind its creation.
 No quest would be complete without discovering hidden treasures and wonderful Easter Eggs found within the pages of this sword and sorcery fantasy.

 “No, no, no!
 No, not know.
 No, no way I would use know as in to know.
 No gnome would know knowing from Gnowing.
 Gnomes knowing Gnowing, now that makes sense.
 Knowing Gnowing will become a tradition.
 But no, knowing knowing, that’s just ridiculous.
 Gnomes knowing knowing, no. Gnomes knowing Gnowing, yes.” - Gonomaly